-Do I pay the Bristol Clean Air Zone (CAZ) in evenings and at weekends?
+Do you pay Bristol's Clean Air Zone in the evenings and at weekends?

 The Bristol Clean Air Zone (CAZ) is an initiative aimed at reducing air pollution in the city of Bristol.
 Here motoring journalist and expert Pete Barden, regular visitor to the city, provides an overview of the CAZ, including the reasons for its implementation, the areas it covers, and the types of vehicles that will be affected, when you will need to pay it - and how much it will cost.